 The District Events Calendar is easy to use and contains updated information about events all across the District.
-Having one calendar makes it easy when you have a question about dates, times and locations of any upcoming events at any of our schools.
 The calendar can be viewed in a variety of ways - district wide, or as individual school events - simply by clicking on the drop down menu at the top of the calendar.
 There are plenty of ways to access the calendar via the District home page, www.wentzville.k12.mo.us.
 You can access the District Events Calendar under "Calendars" as well as on individual school home pages.
 Make sure to add it to your "favorites", so you always know what's going on at school!